 Eligible age range

-The programme is available to all children who have turned 2 years and 8 months of age before 1 September.
-They can continue until they transfer to primary school as long they won’t turn 5 years and 6 months on or before 30 June of the programme year.
+The programme is available to children who have turned 2 years and 8 months of age before 1 September.
+Children can continue in the programme until they transfer to primary school if they are not older than 5 years and 6 months at the end of the pre-school year on 30 June.

 The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) has an eligibility calendar showing when your child can participate in the ECCE programme.

 Exemptions from age limit

-If your child is over the eligibility age requirement due to special needs they may be able to get an exemption from the upper age limit.
+If your child has special needs they may get an exemption from the ECCE upper age limit.
 For more information and to apply for an exemption contact EYQueries@equality.gov.ie.

 There are no exemptions to the lower age limit.

 How the ECCE scheme is provided

 The childcare provider must provide ECCE for 3 hours a day, 5 days a week for 38 weeks a year.